 the corresponding output file is named without the suffix.

-is a template that generates
+For example, Makefile.in is a template that generates

-Templates may contain substitution parameters, noted @PARAMETER_NAME@
+Templates may contain substitution parameters, noted @PARAMETER_NAME@.

 This is a fragment of a typical Makefile template:

-When processed by configure
+When processed by configure, @GAUCHE_PACKAGE@,

-and @LOCAL_PATHS@
+@SOEXT@ and @LOCAL_PATHS@ are replaced

 with appropriate values.
 If you know autoconf, you are already